crate/crate-java-testing/README.rst

 Crate Java Testing
 ==================

-The ``crate-java-testing`` project contains a `JUnit`_ external ressource which downloads and starts Crate before test execution and stops it afterwards.
+The ``crate-java-testing`` project contains a CrateTestServer and CrateTestCluster which are usable as `JUnit external resource`_.

+Both classes download and start Crate before test execution and stop it afterwards.

 Download and Setup